Ana Orbeliani: In Russia

 Under the Russian pressure, Solomon finally released Constantine in 1803 and, as part of his agreement with Russia, made the young prince his heir apparent in 1804.
 The Russian state confirmed this arrangement and, further, allowed Ana to retain the title of Queen (tsaritsa) for her lifetime on 12 September 1804.
-She had also been decorated with the Order of Saint Catherine, Great Cross.
+She had also been decorated with the Order of Saint Catherine, Grand Cross.
 But the mother and the son now faced relocation to Russia proper envisaged by the Tsar.
 That same year, Constantine protested and escaped to Imereti, where he reconciled with Solomon and remained loyal to him until the Russian army finally conquered Imereti in March 1810.

 The Russians were suspicious of Ana's involvement in Constantine's defection.
 On 28 May 1809, she had to agree to relocate for resettlement from Tiflis to St. Petersburg, where she lived, on a modest state pension, with her daughter-in-law and grandson.
 She maintained contacts with the local Georgian men of culture and had several manuscripts copied.
 Ana vainly sought to reclaim her and Constantine’s estates in Imereti or be monetarily compensated for her loss and to have the right to return to Imereti.

 In 1811, she organized a small chapel of the Nativity of Jesus in a rented house near St. Vladimir's Cathedral, which functioned until after her death.
 She died in Moscow in 1832 and was buried at the Donskoy Monastery.